lukasmartinelli/nigit/README.md

 It is quite dangerous to expose a shell script to the internet.
 I also haven't tested any exploits yet but my guess is a shell script takes input from external is always vulnerable.

+A better approach is to run `nigit` in a Docker container and access it from your other micro services and never exposing it to the public.